coq/coq/doc/sphinx/practical-tools/coqide.rst

 gives the names of the keys.

 Some menu entries can be changed as a group from the Edit/Preferences/Shortcuts panel.
-Key bindings that don't appear in the file such as `Ctrl-A` (Select All) can't be changed with this mechanism.
-(At the moment, `Ctrl-A` does not work on Windows.)

 .. todo: list common rebindings?